citusdata/citus_docs/use_case_guide/multi_tenant.rst

       docker cp ${dataset}.csv citus_master:.
     done

 Being an extension of PostgreSQL, Citus supports bulk loading with the COPY command.
 Use it to ingest the data you downloaded, and make sure that you specify the correct file path if you downloaded the file to some other location.
+Back inside psql run this:

 .. code-block:: psql

-  \copy companies from 'companies.csv' with csv;
+  \copy companies from 'companies.csv' with csv
-  \copy campaigns from 'campaigns.csv' with csv;
+  \copy campaigns from 'campaigns.csv' with csv
-  \copy ads from 'ads.csv' with csv;
+  \copy ads from 'ads.csv' with csv
-  \copy clicks from 'clicks.csv' with csv;
+  \copy clicks from 'clicks.csv' with csv
-  \copy impressions from 'impressions.csv' with csv;
+  \copy impressions from 'impressions.csv' with csv

 Integrating Applications
 ------------------------